pangenome/pggb-workshop/README.md

 ## Start a web server for browsing outputs

-Let's get a web server running that will let us look at images generated very quickly:
+In another shell, let's get a web server running that will let us look at images generated very quickly:

     python -m http.server 8899

-You can access this by pointing your web browser at `http://<your_ip>:8899/`, where `<your_ip>` is the ip address of your instance.
+You can access this from your laptop by pointing your web browser at `http://<your_ip>:8899/`, where `<your_ip>` is the ip address of your instance.

 ## Set `$threads`